 Jefferson Finis Davis was born into a military family on June 3, 1808.
 His father and uncles fought in the Continental Army in the American Revolution.
 Three of his older brothers (Jefferson was the youngest of ten children) fought in the War of 1812.
 Jefferson went to college and was commissioned as a second lieutenant in the 1st Infantry Regiment after graduating from West Point.

 At 36 years old, Jefferson Davis was elected to the United States House of Representatives.
-However, only two years later, the Mexican-American War broke out, and Davis resigned his House seat to form the Mississippi Rifles Volunteer Regiment.
-Jefferson fought bravely at the Battle of Buena Vista but refused promotion to brigadier general (he was a colonel) on the grounds that it was unconstitutional for militia officers to be promoted to Federal military positions.
+However, two years later, the Mexican-American War broke out, and Davis resigned his House seat to form the Mississippi Rifles Volunteer Regiment.
+Jefferson fought bravely at the Battle of Buena Vista but refused promotion to brigadier general (he was a colonel) because it was unconstitutional for militia officers to be promoted to Federal military positions.